freshtilledsoil/gridOverlay/README.md

 Options
 -------
-The JS file includes variables that can be reset so you can specify _maximum page width_, _column width_, _column color_, _gutter width_, _baseline height_, _baseline color_ and whether or not the grid is _visible on page load_ or has to be toggled on.
+The JS file includes variables that can be reset so you can specify _maximum page width_, _column width_, _column count_, _column color_, _gutter width_, _baseline height_, _baseline color_ and whether or not the grid is _visible on page load_ or has to be toggled on.

 Please Note
 -----------